Child Support Division

 You may be able to get information from the non-custodial parent’s business associates, friends, or relatives.
 Also, please provide copies of any existing court orders and record of payments.

-What if I Can’t Find the Information and Don’t Know Where the Non-custodial Parent Lives or Works
+What if I Can’t Find the Information and Don’t Know Where the Non-custodial Parent Lives or Works?

 If you can provide the non-custodial parent’s date of birth, father’s name, and mother’s maiden name, the child support agency may be able to obtain information from the Social Security Administration, the Internal Revenue Service, the Veterans’ Administration, the Department of Defense, the Armed Forces, and/or the Selective Service Administration.

 If you can provide the non-custodial parent’s social security number, the child support agency can obtain information from all state and federal files.
-Be aware, however, that finding a non-custodial parent through these sources make take several months.
+Be aware, however, that finding a non-custodial parent through these sources may take several months.

-What if the Non-custodial Parent Lives in Another State?
+What if the Non-Custodial Parent Lives in Another State?

 The same location resources and services are available in all states.
 Although interstate cases are more difficult and generally take longer, new federal legislation and more computer links between states are improving interstate processing of child support.